 - Full-time enrollment – enrollment in 12+ credit hours

 - Less than full-time – enrollment in 6-11 credit hours

 - No preference

 Additionally, the Appeal Review Committee may determine that a student is limited to enrolling in a given number of hours in order to focus on finding balance and improving academics.
-The maximum number of hours a student can enroll in are communicated in the letter of approval.
+The maximum number of hours a student can enroll in is communicated in the letter of approval.
 If this occurs, the student must take action to adjust the course schedule as advised in a timely fashion to make sure that tuition and fees, and financial aid, are assessed correctly.

-We understand that many students may need to submit the appeal for both Probation and Satisfactory Academic Progress (SAP).
+We understand that many students may need to submit an appeal for both Probation and Satisfactory Academic Progress (SAP).
 Walk through the instructions for how to check your SAP Eligibility to learn whether you will need to appeal to maintain financial aid.
 Should you have additional questions regarding your financial aid eligibility, contact the Office of Scholarships and Student Aid.